Upcoming SLT Productions

 Our annual new writing vehicle comes racing into town once again, with the opportunity for anyone with an idea to put together a 10-minute play which can be easily staged, with no more than 5 actors.

-Submissions are closed, but for more on this year's theme here
+Submissions are closed, but there's more on this year's theme here

 First rehearsal: TBC (shortly after the auditions.)